LD4P/arm/modeling_recommendations/measurements.md

 **Notes/TBD**

 -   In this version, two arrangements are expressed as separate resources, without a default or unspecified arrangement.
-Choice of model 5 vs 6 would be an implementation decision by the cataloger.
+Choice of model 5 vs 6 would be an implementation decision by the cataloger, but use of 6 is recommended for consistency when each arrangement can be identified.

 <a name="future-research">Areas for Future Research</a>
 ----------------------